SQream/sqream_docs/operational_guides/mounting_an_nfs_shared_drive.rst

    ::

 * **The NFS directory path** - The mount directory path used for copying data from external sources or exporting data.

-.. note:: You must run the script for each director you add.

 For more information, see :ref:`copy_from`.